ketans08/Weather-App/README.md

-☁️ Weather App
+Weather App

-🌍 About the Project
+Description

-Welcome to the Weather App!
-This simple yet powerful application provides real-time weather updates for any location worldwide.
-Get instant insights into temperature, humidity, and wind speed with a clean and intuitive interface.
+This Weather App provides real-time weather information, including temperature, humidity, and wind speed, for any desired location.
+The app fetches data from the OpenWeatherMap API and presents it in a user-friendly interface.

-✨ Features
+Features

-📍 Search for weather updates of any city or location.

-🌡️ Displays real-time temperature, humidity, and wind speed.
+Get real-time temperature, humidity, and wind speed.

-⚡ Fast and lightweight design for a seamless experience.

-🛠️ Tech Stack
+Search for weather details of any location.

+Simple and intuitive user interface.

+Technologies Used

-Frontend: HTML, CSS, JavaScript
+HTML, CSS, JavaScript (Frontend)

-API: OpenWeatherMap API
+OpenWeatherMap API (Weather Data Fetching)

-🚀 Getting Started

-Follow these steps to set up the project locally:
+Installation

-Clone this repository:
+Clone the repository:

 git clone https://github.com/your-username/weather-app.git